curtiswest/pepi/docs/installation.rst

       -rw-r--r--   1 root        staff  7948206080 20 Aug 23:23 rpi.img
       $ sudo sync

    The ``rpi.img`` file contains a complete copy of the SD card.
 It is possible to shrink the image to copy it quicker using a `GParted`_ live boot disk, but you'll need to expand it again once copied across.
-If you have a lots card to duplicate, you could look into building a `Open Source Image Duplicator`_ to allow you to copy images to several at a time.
+If you have lots of cards to duplicate, you could look into building a `Open Source Image Duplicator`_ to allow you to duplicate several at a time.

 .. _GParted: https://gparted.org/
 .. _Open Source Image Duplicator: https://github.com/rockandscissor/osid/